• Skip to primary navigation

 Many people will recommend that you visit the UNAM Campus, even locals.
 It’s by far one of the top 10 tourist attractions in Mexico City.
 The murals of the Biblioteca are simply breath-taking.

-It’s not only because Mexico’s National Autonomous University is one of the country’s UNESCO World Heritage sites.
+It’s not only because Mexico’s National Autonomous University is one of the country’s UNESCO World Heritage Sites, it’s also a library.

-Rather, it’s the library plus you can enter and see the architecture, not only from the inside but the outside of the building.
-It has four interesting points of view.
+Plus, you can enter to see the architecture, not only from the inside but the outside too.
+It has four interesting points of view worth looking at.

 The north view shows the pre-Hispanic heritage.
 The South view shows the colonial stage.
 The East shows the contemporary world, and the west shows the University and mid-1900 Mexico.